 Not Filing a Tax Return?

 If you do not have W-2 forms, or if you will not be filing a tax return, be sure to indicate this on the Student Online Supplement and on your FAFSA.
-If your parent(s) do not have W-2 forms, or if they will not be filing a tax return, please notify us in writing.
+If your parent(s) do not have W-2 forms, or if they will not be filing a tax return, please have them complete a Non Filing Statement - Parent.

 Filing a Tax Return Extension?